-Compared to other states, New York has some of the most robust set of laws to protect renters.
+Compared to other states, New York has some of the most robust sets of housing laws to protect renters.
 Everything from security deposit regulation to lease breaks.
 The catch?
-More often than not, renters may not have the time to know the ins and outs of every tenant law and what applies to them.
+More often than not, renters may not have the time to know the ins and outs of every rental housing law in NYC and what applies to them.
 At openigloo, we’ve collected thousands of reviews from NYC renters who are sharing the good, bad, and ugly of renting in our beloved city.
-In many cases, we’ve read reviews where a renter complains about a landlord practice that is completely illegal, such as entering an apartment without notice or over-charging for late fees.
+In many cases, we’ve read reviews where a renter complains about a landlord’s practice that is completely illegal, such as entering an apartment without notice or overcharging for late fees.

-Here are 9 housing laws that every NYC renter should know.
+Here are 9 rental housing laws that every NYC renter should know.

 2. You must be given 30-90 days notice if your landlord is going to raise your rent more than 5% or not renew your lease.